LondonBiofoundry/basicsynbio/README.md

 ### 2. Create assemblies from BASIC parts using linkers

-Create a BasicAssembly object from your imported BASIC parts using any [Biolegio linkers](https://www.biolegio.com/products-services/basic/):
+Create a BasicAssembly object from your imported BASIC parts using any [Biolegio linkers](https://www.biolegio.com/products-services/basic/) contained within the `biolegio_dict` dictionary:

 ```python
 assembly = bsb.BasicAssembly(